gavinlyonsrepo/MAX471/README.md

 When declaring the constructor list, possible values for ADC resolution and Voltage reference(mV) are in keywords.txt.
 If user wishes to use a custom value not in this list , cast the custom int value to the relevant enum.

-If user is using an ATmega328 and wishes to use internal battery reference  voltage.
+If user is using an ATmega328 based unit and wishes to use internal battery reference voltage.
 They can pass VCC_BAT to constructor.
-Using this requires battery voltage for best result see notes in function header in cpp file.
-If using another IC other than ATmega328p then  comment out the define in header file to avoid compile errors.
+Using this requires calibration for best result.
+See notes in function header in cpp file for how to.
+If using another IC other than ATmega328 then comment out the define in header file to avoid compile errors.

 *Files*